css-materials/course-site/content/syllabus/data-structures/index.md

 ## Overview

-* Recognize R Data Structures
+* Recognize R Data Types and Data Structures
 * Practice working with R Data Structures, especially vectors and lists
 * Describe the difference between "base R" and the "tidyverse"
-* Recognize the most important functions of "base R"
+* Use "base R" most important functions

 ## Before class